 Why do car insurance companies use credit score to calculate rates?

 In other words, if you have a low credit score, it’s more likely that an insurance company will lose money by covering you.
-To help adjust for that risk, companies usually take into account your credit card score, so they can charge you a higher premium.
+To help adjust for that risk, companies usually charge you a higher premium.

 How do car insurance companies calculate your credit score?

 Car insurance companies don’t use standard and well-known credit scores.
-Instead, they take your FICO or Experian credit scores, plug it into their own algorithm, and create their own credit score for you.
+Instead, they take your FICO or Experian credit score, plug it into their own algorithm, and create their own credit score for you.